ruby-rdf/rdf-ldp/IMPLEMENTATION.md

  HTTP 1.1 in their servers.
  - __4.2.1.2__: Currently, LDP-RSs are supported.
 LDP-NR support is a work in progress.
 See: __4.4__ for details on the status of LDP-NR development.
 [TODO]
- - __4.2.1.3__: ETags are generated for all LDPRs and returned for all requests to the resource.
-The specifics of ETag handling for POST requests are a work in progress.
+ - __4.2.1.3__: Etags are generated for all LDPRs and returned for all requests to the resource.
  - __4.2.1.4__: Link headers for the resquested resource are added by `Rack::LDP::Headers` middleware.
  - __4.2.1.5__: Relative URI resolution in RDF graphs is handled with